What to know about hornets (Suzumebachi) in Japan

 Do not make a loud noise

-More be careful on the following day after a typhoon is gone
+Be more careful the following day after a typhoon is gone.

 What to do when you encounter hornets